 The FATE project investigates how family behaviour varies by education and how this educational gap has changed over the past decades.
 We specifically look at three kinds of family-related behaviours: (1) living arrangements, (2) parents’ time spent with childcare and (3) parents’ employment.
 Based on data from various surveys, the FATE project draws a comparison between many European countries.

 More children live with single mothers today than in the past: Is it more likely that lower or higher educated women become single mothers?
 How has this changed over time?

 Fathers now spend more time with their children than in previous decades: Is childcare time higher among lower or higher educated fathers?
 How has this changed over time?

 More mothers are active on the labour market than in previous times: How do employment rates differ by their education?
 How has this changed over time?

 News about the FATE project

-- FATE project presented in the newsletter of the University of Vienna
+- Presentation of the FATE project on the Societal Impact Platform of the University of Vienna